If you are looking for natural solutions for androgenic alopecia and hair loss, then you should definitely check out these DHT blocking foods.

-By now, everyone knows that green tea has a ton of health benefits.
+By now, everyone knows that it has a ton of health benefits.
 From fat loss to improved brain health and even anti-cancer properties, it seems to do it all.

 The reasons behind all these benefits are the same.
 Antioxidants.

-Green tea contains polyphenol antioxidants.
-One class of antioxidants that are particularly important are called catechins, which contribute to the bitterness of the tea.
+One class of polyphenol antioxidants that are particularly important are called catechins, which contribute to the bitterness of the tea.

 3. Pumpkin Seed Oil

-In 2014, researchers conducted a study on 76 men with androgenic alopecia to observe the effects of supplementation with pumpkin seed oil on hair loss.
+In 2014, researchers conducted a study on 76 men with androgenic alopecia to observe what happens with supplementation with PSO on hair loss.